volkamerlab/maxsmi/README.md

 ## SMILES augmentation for deep learning based molecular property and activity prediction.

-Accurate molecular property or activity prediction is one of the main goals in computer-aided drug design.
-Especially more recently machine learning/deep learning (DL) have become an important part of this process.
-Since these algorithms are data greedy, but physico-chemical and bioactivity data sets sizes are still scacre, augmentation techniques are increasingly applied in this context.
+Accurate molecular property or activity prediction is one of the main goals in computer-aided drug design in which deep learning has become an important part.
+Since neural networks are data greedy and both physico-chemical and bioactivity data sets remain scarce, augmentation techniques have become a powerful assistance for accurate predictions.

-This repository provides the code basis to exploit data augmentation techniques using the fact that one compound can be represented by various SMILES (simplified molecular-input line-entry system) strings.
+This repository provides the code basis to exploit data augmentation using the fact that one compound can be represented by various SMILES (simplified molecular-input line-entry system) strings.

 **Augmentation strategies**
 * No augmentation